Editorial Policies

 Open access.
 We do not require authors to pay any article processing charges.
 Likewise, there are no suscription fees for readers.
 Approved submissions are available in open access under CC BY 4.0 DEED license (https://creativecommons.org/licenses/by/4.0/deed.en).

 Data availability.
-Authors are required to make all experimental data fully available to readers.
-To comply with this policy, authors are required to upload supplementary information (if any) and the original datasets of the research to our journal repository in SciELO Dataverse (https://data.scielo.org/dataverse/mxvetmexoa).
+Authors are invited to make all experimental data fully available to readers.
+To comply with this policy, authors are invited to upload supplementary materials (if any) and the original datasets to SciELO Dataverse (https://data.scielo.org/dataverse/mxvetmexoa) or a third-party repository, such as:

-Supplementary materials and datasets are also subjected to peer review and will be kept as draft (unpublished) until the submission is accepted for publication.
-Upon acceptance of a submission, they will be published (with a DOI assigned).
+Datasets and supplementary materials deposited in SciELO Dataverse are subject to peer review and will remain as drafts (unpublished) until the submission is accepted.
+Upon acceptance, they will be published with a DOI assigned.
 If the submission is rejected, they will be permanently deleted.

 An example of a data set in *.csv format is available for download here.